Team: Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

 Gathering visual Inspirations

-For our visuals, we want to keep the branding of the Carnegie Museum of Natural History and use a color palette that had a nature feel.
+For our visuals, we wanted to keep the branding of the Carnegie Museum of Natural History and use a color palette that had a nature feel.
 Before deciding on our visual language, we looked at various inspirations on interface design, color scheme, space design, and signage systems.

 Logo developement and naming